A Quincy Quarry News exclusive image

 After a likely expensive hazardous materials remediation, that is, given that the current bus yard has been used as a public transit maintenance yard since 1904 when it was first used as a street car yard.

-In turn, Quincy Quarry is thus figuring the field house into the mix even though Mayor Koch actually moving forward with his plans is all but assuredly not happening given that the City of Quincy is essentially at its maximum borrowing capacity as well as faces more modest but still arguably more pressing projects that should rate priority status.
+In turn, Quincy Quarry is thus figuring the field house into the mix even though Mayor Koch actually moving forward with his plans is all but assuredly not happening and time soon given that the City of Quincy is essentially at its maximum borrowing capacity as well as faces more modest but still arguably more pressing projects that should rate priority status.

 Also curious was how Quincy’s often imperious mayor talked up government by the people given that this year is the 250th anniversary of the founding of the United States of America, something which Braintree’s most famous son and later the second President of the United States had a major role.